News & Events

 KAMIL GALLERY ONLINE

 The Adam D. Kamil Gallery is a site for undergraduate art shows and hosts the annual Adam D. Kamil Media Awards.
-Visual Arts majors and minors at the junior or senior level are eligible to submit a proposal to show in the Kamil Gallery for one week during the academic school year.
 The online gallery is available to students throughout the year and can be used to share documentation of gallery exhibitions, or exclusively online exhibitions.
-All videos submitted for the Kamil Media Awards are viewable in the online gallery.
-Past online exhibitions remain viewable with the artists' permission.

 The Mandeville Art Gallery is an institute for transformative contemporary art.